Studio blog: Inktober 2024 – week 2 round up

 Last night was opening night at the Open Exhibition at Bishop Auckland Town Hall.
 I was over the moon to have three of my Celtic knotwork pieces selected for the exhibition.
 The exhibition is on until 17th February, so if you’re in the area do go along and see it.
 There are so many fantastic…

-This year I took part in the annual Inktober challenge, where participants are encouraged to create a sketch using ink every day during October.
-There are ‘official’ prompts given out by the organisers if you are stuck for ideas, but, as usual, I decided to go my own way and concentrated on what I would like…
+I am currently taking part in the annual Inktober challenge, where participants are encouraged to create a sketch using ink every day during October.
+There are ‘official’ prompts given out by the organisers if you are stuck for ideas, but I have decided to go my own way and concentrate on what I would like…